 In addition, the European Commission has partnered up with the European Bioinformatics Institute (EBI) of the European Molecular Biology Laboratory (EMBL) and other partners to deliver a European COVID-19 research data platform.
 The platform provides an open, trusted, and scalable European and global environment where researchers can store and share research datasets, starting initially with DNA sequences, protein structures, and other omics data, and subsequently expanding to data from pre-clinical research and clinical trials, as well as epidemiological data.

-It is the responsibility of sponsors to ensure that the protocol information and results of all clinical trials is submitted in EudraCT; this information is publicly available through the EU Clinical Trials Register (EU CTR).
-Since July 2014, sponsors are required to post results within one year after the end of a clinical trial (or six months for a paediatric trial).
-This information is also shared with the World Health Organization’s (WHO) International Clinical Trials Registry Platform (ICTRP) of which EU CTR is a primary registry.
+Whether a trial is in CTIS or EudraCT, sponsors must post results within one year after the end of a clinical trial (or six months for a paediatric trial).
+This information is also shared with the World Health Organization’s (WHO) International Clinical Trials Registry Platform (ICTRP).

 Requirements to manage research data and useful resources